Noosa Beach: The Sunshine Coast’s luxury family holiday destination

 Noosa Beach is one of the most popular of all Queensland Beach holiday tourist destinations.

-A protected beach, it is very popular with those who want to go on a QLD family holiday, on account of it being a safe spot for swimming, sunbathing, and other beach activities.
+Located in Noosa Heads on the Sunshine Coast, the protected beach is known for its wide, white sand and clear blue waters.
+It is very popular with those who want to go on a QLD family holiday as it is a safe spot for swimming, sunbathing and other beach activities.

 The latter is one of the Sunshine Coast’s prime tourist attractions.
 Offering several hiking trails, which provide spectacular views of the coast and an opportunity to see a variety of native wildlife.

-In comparison to other beach destinations on the Sunshine Coast like Alexandra Headlands, Maroochydore and Mooloolaba Beach and Caloundra, it is a bit more expensive.
+In comparison to other beach destinations on the Sunshine Coast like Alexandra Headlands, Maroochydore and Mooloolaba Beach and Coolum, it is a bit more expensive.
 But that is because it is branded as a more upmarket place to visit.

-Noosa is a coastal town located on the Sunshine Coast region of Queensland in Australia.
-It is situated approximately 140 km (87 miles) north of Brisbane, the state capital, and about 20 km (12 miles) east of Gympie.
-The town is nestled on the coast of the Coral Sea, on the eastern side of the Noosa River.
+It resides approximately 140 km (87 miles) north of Brisbane, the state capital and about 20 km (12 miles) east of Gympie.
+The town is nestled on the coast of the Coral Sea, on the eastern side of the picturesque Noosa River.